Research

 Materials.

-Full chemical and physical analysis of samples are required in order to develop a suitable binder.
-Picko diligently analyze the materials of clients and we do an extensive range of analysis, physical as well as chemical in our laboratory.
+Full chemical and physical analysis of samples are required to develop a suitable binder.
+Picko diligently analyses materials and we do an extensive range of analysis in our laboratory – both physical and chemical.

 Samples are also sent to independent laboratories for XRD and XRF analysis to have a complete chemical perspective on what we work with.